zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Test procedure

 1. If the *Test Type* is "undelegated test", then:
-   1. Using method [Get-Undel-Data] get the submitted data for *Child Zone* ("Undelegated Data").
+   1. Using Method [Get-Undel-Data] get the submitted data for *Child Zone* ("Undelegated Data").
    2. If the *Undelegated Data* set is undefined, then output an undefined set and exit these test procedures.